Six Safety Tips for Running with a Dog that Pulls

 One thing that dogs and people have in common is that we both respond well to positive reinforcement in training environments.
 When it comes to your furry friend, a small treat and a bit of love will do perfectly.

-When you are teaching your dog to do anything new, you want the experience to be fun for the both of you, while still building long-lasting habits.
-Therefore, using treats as positive reinforcement is a great strategy.
+When you’re teaching your dog to do anything new, the experience should be fun for both of you, while still building long-lasting habits.
+Using treats as positive reinforcement is a great strategy.

-The goal here is to reward your dog for proper behavior, thereby increasing the likelihood that it will continue to exhibit these actions (such as not pulling, staying by your side and the like), even when the promise of a reward has faded from his or her mind.
+The goal here is to reward your dog for proper behavior, increasing the likelihood that they will continue to exhibit these actions (such as not pulling, staying by your side, etc.), even when the promise of a reward has faded from their mind.

-The best time to begin this kind of positive reinforcement is when you start leash training your dog.
-That said, as the expectations of your dog increase as the two of you begin to run, it is wise to keep giving your pup little treats on a periodic basis to reinforce those good behaviors.
+The best time to begin this kind of positive reinforcement is when leash training your dog.
+As the expectations for your dog increase while the two of you consistently run, it’s wise to keep giving your pup little treats on a periodic basis to reinforce good behaviors.

-However, remember to only give your dog small treats to avoid filling him or her up while out on a run.
+However, remember to only give your dog small treats to avoid filling them up while out on a run.
+After all, treats should only make up 10% of your dog’s daily caloric intake.

-As your dog continues to learn and behave in a manner that you deem acceptable and desirable, you can start to space out the treats and push your pup to run for longer before getting a reward, just as you push yourself to achieve bigger goals.
+As your dog continues to learn and behave properly, try to space out the treats and push your pup to run for longer periods before getting a reward, just like you push yourself to achieve bigger goals.

 Other Tips for Running with a Dog

-- Make sure to warm up your dog before the run and cool him down when you’re done, just as you do for yourself.
+• Make sure to warm up your dog before the run and cool them down when you’re done, just as you do for yourself.

-- Take weather conditions into consideration.
-Dogs are not as well-equipped for handling conditions like heat as humans are and should not be brought along during such times.
+• Take weather conditions into consideration.
+Dogs are not as well-equipped for handling conditions like heat as humans are and should not be brought along during extreme temperatures.

-- Always bring water for yourself and your dog.
+• Always bring water for yourself and your dog.
 Take frequent rehydration breaks and offer some to your pup.
-You might consider purchasing a collapsible dog bowl or a water bottle with a built-in bowl for your runs.
+Consider purchasing a collapsible dog bowl or a water bottle with a built-in bowl for your runs.

-- Make sure that you do not work your dog too hard.
-Watch out for signs like excessive panting, drooling and lagging behind you.
-Also, watch for wear-and-tear on paw pads, sore muscles, joint injuries and other signs that it is time to rest.
+• Make sure that you do not work your dog too hard.
+Watch out for signs like excessive panting, drooling, and lagging behind.
+Also, watch for wear and tear on paw pads, sore muscles, joint injuries and other signs that it is time to rest.

 Turning Your Pooch into a Running Partner

-Running with a dog that pulls is dangerous.
-Thankfully, it can be easily avoided by taking the time to train your furry friend and get the right equipment.
+Running with a leash-pulling pup is dangerous.
+Thankfully, it can easily be avoided by taking the time to train your furry friend and getting the right equipment.

-By putting in the time and attention that your dog requires to become a runner, you can make running a safer and more enjoyable activity for the both of you.
+By putting in the time and attention that your dog requires to become a runner, running becomes a safer and more enjoyable activity for both of you.

 Just remember to take things one step at a time.
-Start with leash training, provide your dog with positive reinforcement and you two will be out running the parks and trails in no time.
+Start with leash training and provide your dog with positive reinforcement, and you two should be out running the parks and trails in no time.

 Image Credits